 First, watering.
 A good rule, you should water it every other day.
 But check the soil first.
 This is completely unscientific, but it works.
 Stick your finger in the soil.
 If it’s wet, hold off.
 Dry?
 Add some water.

 Next, pruning.
-Remove any leaves that have seen better days.
+Remove any basil leaves that have seen better days.
 Plus you want to remove any flowers.
 This will keep your plant healthy and under control, but also, once a basil plant starts flowering the leaves no longer taste as good.
-Flowers are bad.
-If it gets to the point where you can’t prune off the flowers quickly enough, your plant has reach the end stage and you’d better make a big batch of basil to use up the last of your leaves.
+For flavorful sweet basil, flowers are bad.
+If it gets to the point where you can’t prune off the flowers quickly enough, your plant has reach the end stage and you’d better make a big batch of fresh basil pesto to use up the last of your leaves.
 Here’s our best ever pesto recipe.

 Finally, you might want to invest in a good indoor fertilizer.
 Do this once a month and your basil plant will continue to give you lots of love.

 There you go.
-Now you can grow your own basil.
+Now you can grow your own basil in a windowsill herb garden.
 Just remember to take a picture of your pretty plant for all your Instagram followers.